samane-teymurifar/samane-teymurifar/README.md

 # Hi, I'm Samane Teymurifar

-I am a software engineer with more than 1 year of experience.
+I am a software engineer with more than 2 year of experience.
+As a front-end developer, I'm passionate about creating beautiful and functional user interfaces that help businesses achieve their goals.
+I specialize in HTML, CSS, JavaScript, and frameworks like React and NextJs.
+I'm constantly learning new skills and staying up-to-date with the latest web technologies to provide the best solutions for my clients.
+Collaborating with cross-functional teams, I deliver high-quality projects that exceed client expectations.

 <hr />